webt0fu/webt0fu.github.io/_posts/2016-11-11-welcome-to-jekyll.markdown

 ---
 layout: post
-title:  "Welcome to Jekyll!"
+title:  "Welcome to tofu!"
 date:   2016-11-11 19:37:23 -0500
-categories: jekyll update
+categories: steamed tofu
 ---
-You’ll find this post in your `_posts` directory.
-Go ahead and edit it and re-build the site to see your changes.
-You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.
+You’ll find that the Jewish business owners of the internet want as much of your money as they can get.
+Well thats unfortunate since greed will ultimately corrupt any man of any religious background.

 To add new posts, simply add a file in the `_posts` directory that follows the convention `YYYY-MM-DD-name-of-post.ext` and includes the necessary front matter.
 Take a look at the source for this post to get an idea about how it works.